storj/docs/app/support/faqs/page.md

     and web hosting.
 ---

-Frequently asked questions about Storj DCS.
+Frequently asked questions about Storj.

 ## How do I navigate to the binary location?